The courts and mental health

 Can I appeal against my conviction or sentence?

-You may be able to appeal to a higher court if you disagree with your sentence or conviction.
-This can be a complicated process, so we recommend you get legal advice on this.
+You may be able to appeal if you disagree with your sentence or conviction.
+But this can be a complicated process, so it’s important to get legal advice.

 Diminished responsibility